SchottkySpectroscopyIMP/ring-exp-toolkit/README.md

 # Ring Experiments Toolkit
-During a heavy-ion storage-ring experiment, one is often in the need of a specified _calculator_ to estimate certain beam kinetic parameters for beam tuning or strategy planning in a timely manner.
+During a heavy-ion storage-ring experiment, one is often in the need of a specific _calculator_ to estimate certain beam kinetic parameters for beam tuning or strategy planning in a timely manner.
 This toolkit does such jobs.
 It uses the **CSRe@IMP** as the example ring, but can easily be adapted to other storage rings by changing the machine parameters in the code to their particular values.

 The code is written in `Python 3` and mainly consists of two scripts **`utility.py`** and **`ion_id.py`**.
 It is preferably imported into a `IPython` session or a `Jupyter` notebook for interactive processing.

 ## Functionality
 `utility.py`:
- - conversions between ion's velocity(β and γ), revolution frequency, magnetic rigidity, kinetic energy, as well as the peak location in the Schottky spectrum when the center frequency and span are given
+ - conversions between ion's velocity (β and γ), revolution frequency, magnetic rigidity, kinetic energy, as well as the peak location in the Schottky spectrum when the center frequency and span are given

 `ion_id.py`:
- - estimate the location and strength of an ion signal given the `LISE++` simulation result
+ - estimate the location and strength of an ion signal given the [`LISE++`](http://lise.nscl.msu.edu/lise.html) simulation result
  - filter out the unqualified ion candidates owing to the low yields and/or the short half-lives
  - identify ions given a Schottky spectrum with multiple peaks